RaccoonlabDev/docs/doc/can_pwm/README.md

 Here the cyan color plot is current in ampers with max filter, yellow is current in ampers with average filter.
 Picks happens when servo was changed his position.

 ```
 Note: only `5A` node supports current measurement.
-All nodes support 5V and Vin measurement.
 ```

 **Esc status**